developwithpurpose/front-end-developer-exercise/app/README.markdown

 * To make the most of the code length I used background images for the top header and instead of flat text used actual text for H1,H2,H3 tags to improve SEO and accessibility.
 * I tweaked and re saved down the shadow_left.jpg image as it was not the correct gradient.
 * I decided to use ColorZilla to make the background gradient for faster speed.
+* Utilized javascript and CSS for the animations and show hide div information
+* I was interested in using a another JSON data set for the content.
+However since this is to be accessible and SEO production ready I opted to load all the content in the DOM then show hid areas needed with jQuery on click even.
+* Used CSS animation for fade over

 ## Installation
 * Download GitHub